raspberrypilearning/animated-story/en/step_6.md

 ## Animate the story

-In this step you will animate the heading and an image.
+In this step, you will animate the heading and an image.

 <iframe src="https://editor.raspberrypi.org/en/embed/viewer/animated-story-complete?page=sammy.html" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>